Sunday, January 26, 2025

 • It makes the pool of insured people a lot smaller, since every plan is state-specific, and so the risks are state-specific, which means the pool of insured people becomes state-specific.
 The smaller a pool of insured people, the fewer people that risk is statistically spread across, and the more uncertainty about the risk.

-Both of those could be mitigated, without Federal action, by States developing compacts in which they regulated insurers the same way, using the same forms, rules and procedures.
+Both of those could be mitigated, without Federal action, by States developing compacts in which they regulate insurers the same way, using the same forms, rules and procedures.
 (Hot tip, we do something like that currently with the companies that own and operate the electric transmission system, pardon the inherent pun.)

 Now, I had promised that I would talk about unfair and inappropriate denial of coverage, which clearly happens.
 I would venture that most of us have experienced it, or know someone who has.
 I have two amazing and related hacks for y'all.